PatrickJS/PatrickJS-starter/README.md

 # Frequently asked questions
 * What's the current browser support for Angular?
-  * Please view the updated list of [browser support for Angular 2](https://github.com/angularclass/awesome-angular2#current-browser-support-for-angular-2)
+  * Please view the updated list of [browser support for Angular](https://github.com/gdi2290/awesome-angular#current-browser-support-for-angular)
 * Why is my service, aka provider, is not injecting parameter correctly?
   * Please use `@Injectable()` for your service for typescript to correctly attach the metadata (this is a TypeScript problem)
 * Where do I write my tests?